Juniper/contrail-helm-deployer/doc/faq.md

 2. How to see logs of each of the container?

-  Contrail logs are mounted under /var/log/contrail/ on each node and to check for stdout log for each container use `kubectl logs -f <contrail-pod-name> -n openstack`
+  Contrail logs are mounted under /var/log/contrail/ on each node and to check for stdout log for each container use `kubectl logs -f <contrail-pod-name> -n openstack -c <container-name>`

 3. How to enter into pod?